wandrinsheep/Biznitos/README.md

 #whats functional

+    Functional and partially functional:

     *database relations users & csvs(primary key references user_id )
     *setup user template accessible through "/users" , eg. localhost:4000/users. no links yet added to directly work with.
     *users can be added, deleted, edited
     *user passwords are simple plaintext at the moment. library to hash passwords before saving to be added as well as session control and authorization access.

  #not yet implemented

+    To be added:

     *CSV file upload after signup
     *Display user information from database